Wings Credit Union

-Wings Financial Credit Union is a not-for-profit, member-owned credit union headquartered in Apple Valley, Minnesota.
-With assets of $8.4 billion, the credit union serves eligible Minnesota and Wisconsin counties, the metro areas of Seattle/Tacoma, Detroit, Orlando, Atlanta and employees in the air transportation industry nationwide.
+Wings Credit Union is an American credit union headquartered in Apple Valley, Minnesota.
+With assets of $8.4 billion, the credit union serves eligible Minnesota and Wisconsin counties, the metro areas of Detroit, Orlando, Atlanta and employees in the air transportation industry nationwide.
 Wings was chartered in 1938 and is regulated by the National Credit Union Administration (NCUA).

-About the company

-Wings provides financial services to the employees of more than 50 different airlines, many aviation support companies, and government agencies connected to the air transportation industry.
-Wings operates 33 branch offices around the country including branches in Atlanta, Orlando, Detroit, Minneapolis/St. Paul and Seattle.
-Wings Financial also offers an ATM network of over 80,000 surcharge-free ATMs coast-to-coast.
-The credit union offers financial products including savings, checking, loans, mortgages, and commercial services.
-Wings Financial is the largest credit union based in Minnesota and is among the country's 40 largest credit unions with over $8 billion in assets.

 Company history

-Wings Financial was founded in 1938 as the Northwest Airlines Employees Credit Union by a group of seven Northwest Airlines employees in St. Paul, Minnesota.
-Assets at the end of 1938 stood at $359.
+Wings Credit Union was founded in 1938 as the Northwest Airlines Employees Credit Union by a group of seven Northwest Airlines employees in St. Paul, Minnesota.
 The credit union grew slowly and steadily over its first few years.
-Significant growth began after World War II as Northwest Airlines expanded across the country and across the Pacific.
+Significant growth began after World War II as Northwest Airlines expanded across the country and the Pacific.
 Between 1945 and 1949, the Credit Union grew nearly 500%, fueled by those returning from the war.

 Subsequent years saw consistent growth from the credit union.
-The credit union passed $100 million in assets in 1984 and achieved the $500 million in 1997.
+The credit union passed $100 million in assets in 1984 and achieved $500 million in 1997.
 In August 2001, the credit union passed $1 billion in assets.
 In 2004, the credit union expanded beyond Northwest Airlines and opened its doors to other employees in the air transportation industry in the United States.
 To reflect a changing membership, the name of the credit union was changed to Wings Financial Federal Credit Union.

-Wings Financial has continued to grow and now has over $8.4 billion in assets.

 In August 2009, members of Wings Financial voted to become a state-chartered credit union, extending membership to thirteen counties in the Minneapolis-Saint Paul area.

 In 2010, Wings announced a merger with City-County Federal Credit Union of Minneapolis, doubling the number of branches it operated in the Minneapolis-St. Paul area and increasing its membership by 50%.
 The merger was finalized in 2011.

 In 2014, Wings began a partnership with the Minnesota Zoo.
-As a part of this partnership, Wings is the namesake sponsor of the Wings Financial World of Birds Show.
+As a part of this partnership, Wings is the namesake sponsor of the Wings Financial world of Birds Show.

 In 2018, Wings purchased three branches of KleinBank.
-Under the deal 4,500 KleinBank customers will become Wings members.
+4,500 KleinBank customers became Wings members.

-In 2021, Wings acquired Brainerd Savings & Loan.
-The transaction added an additional Wings location in Brainerd, MN.